Antoine-Alexis Perier de Salvert: Career in the French Navy

-From 1705 he became a ensign on several privateer ships in Duguay-Trouin's squadron and Forbin's squadron.
+From 1705 he became an ensign on several privateer ships in Duguay-Trouin's squadron and Forbin's squadron.
 He took part in several naval battles along the coasts of England, Scotland, Russia, Norway and Denmark.

 He was on board the Protée when in October 1707 Forbin's squadron captured three English ships — HMS Cumberland, HMS Chester, and HMS Ruby — and sank HMS Devonshire during the Battle at The Lizard.

 In March 1708 he was given command of a frigate in Forbin's squadron which failed to transport James Francis Edward Stuart to Scotland.
 The same year, he served on Blekoualle under captain Du Quesnel.
 In 1709 Du Quesnel gave him the command of a captured ship.

 In 1709 he took command of a brigantine and captured a privateer ship from Ostend and later he served on the frigate the Zéphyr.
 He was wounded in the stomach by a "dead bullet".
 When the Zéphyr was captured, he was a prisoner for six months in England.

 In 1712 he took command of the Lion and captured 37 merchant ships.

 In 1716 he moved to the service of the Compagnie du Sénégal.
 He was given command of a 30-gun frigate and took back Fort James in Gambia from pirates.

 From 1720 to 1722 he served the Compagnie des Indes.
 He was given command of four armed frigates.
 In 1721, he took over the fortress of Arguin after 13 days of siege.
 He got his brevet of ensign of vessel on 16 August 1721.

 From 1722 to 1724 he was attached to the direction of works of the port of Lorient in Brittany.

 In 1724 he returned to the service of the Compagnie des Indes.
 He took command of two frigates and six transport vessels of the Compagnie.

 In 1724 after 13 days of siege, he took over the forts of Arguin and Portendick occupied by the Dutch.